Johnny Manziel not getting any love from at least one XFL team

 XFL REVEALS TEAM NAMES FOR EACH OF ITS EIGHT FRANCHISES

-“I passed on him in San Antonio, and I'd pass on him again here,” Johnston, a former Dallas Cowboys tight end, told the newspaper, referencing his stint as the general manager of the San Antonio Commanders of the Alliance of American Football.
+“I passed on him in San Antonio, and I'd pass on him again here,” Johnston, a former Dallas Cowboys fullback, told the newspaper, referencing his stint as the general manager of the San Antonio Commanders of the Alliance of American Football.

 He added: “For me, the chemistry in the locker room is critical, and especially [at] the quarterback position.
 He kind of sets the tone, especially for the offensive side of the ball, but really for the whole team.
 There is so much added responsibility that goes with the face, goes with the voice of the franchise.
 And I haven't seen that from Johnny on a consistent basis that I would feel comfortable committing to him.”